 Substantial Damage & Improvement

-When the cost to repair any damaged structure to its previous condition would equal or exceed 50% of the market value of the structure before the damage occurred.
+When the cost to repair any damaged structure to its previous condition would equal or exceed 50% of the market value of the structure (and not the land) before the damage occurred.

-- Any alteration of a "historic structure," provided that the alteration will not preclude the structure's continued designation as a "historic structure"
+- Any alteration of a "historic structure," provided that the alteration will not preclude the structure's continued designation as a "historic structure"; or

 - You must obtain and submit to St. Charles County a detailed and complete cost estimate for the addition, remodeling, reconstruction, or repair of all the damages sustained by your home or business, prepared and signed by a licensed general contractor.
 St. Charles County will evaluate the costs of improvements or repairs and determine if they are fair and reasonable.

 - If your home or business is determined to have "substantial damage" or is proposed to be "substantially improved", then an elevation certificate must be submitted to determine the lowest floor elevation.

 - If the lowest floor is below the base flood elevation, then the building must be elevated at least 1.0 foot above base flood elevation.
 Likewise, all utility and sanitary facilities must be elevated or floodproofed up to the regulatory flood protection elevation.
 Single electric service for recreational uses must be elevated a minimum of 10 feet above existing average grade.

 - Any enclosures located below the base flood elevation must have flood venting which automatically opens to allow flood waters to enter the enclosed space.

 - Building plans must be prepared and submitted that show how the building is to be elevated.
 One set of your sealed building plans must be submitted to the St. Charles County Building Code Enforcement Division.
 An elevation certificate must be submitted to the St. Charles County Planning and Zoning Division and have the seal of an engineer or land surveyor.